If you don’t see your preferred webhook provider, you can request support for it.

 3. Configure GitHub to send webhooks

-https://1a2b-3c4d-5e6f-7g8h-9i0j.ngrok.app). - Set Content type to
+https://1a2b-3c4d-5e6f-7g8h-9i0j.ngrok.app). - Content type:

 Run webhooks with GitHub and ngrok

 After you add the webhook, GitHub sends POST requests to your app through ngrok.
-To compare what GitHub sends with what your app receives:- Open the webhook you created.
+To compare what GitHub sends with what your app receives, open the webhook’s recent deliveries, select a delivery, and compare its headers and body with what your application received; they should match.The payload your app receives depends on the events you chose.

 Because this example uses Just the push event, push changes to the repository to trigger new webhook calls.